 Options to end a speech and engage them:

 1.Plan the final message first.

-Establish your take home message at the very start of your planning.
+Plan to end a speech by establishing your take-home message at the very start of your planning.
 Think of it as the first thing you plan and last thing you say.

 Write it down, but in the words you would say when talking.
 So many people write in ‘corporate speak’ which doesn’t flow comfortably when it comes out of your mouth.
 Picture your audience and craft a 1 or 2 sentence message you want them to take away.

 Example: “This product will save you money by…” or “We are where we need to be with this month’s sales targets because…” or “There are 2 reasons why this project is needed.
 Firstly X, secondly Y.”